Federal Programs and Services

 The Arkadelphia Public School District has been approved by the Arkansas Department of Education to utilize up to 10 Alternate Method of Instruction (AMI) days beginning in the 2021-22 School.
 This approval extends to the next four years.
-AMI Days enable APSD to provide learning opportunities for students when the District is closed due to exceptional or emergency circumstances such as contagious disease outbreak, inclement weather, utility outage, or other acts of God.
+AMI Days enable APSD to provide learning opportunities for students when the District is closed due to exceptional or emergency circumstances such as contagious disease outbreaks, inclement weather, utility outage, or other acts of God.

 AMI Attendance Policy

 A student in a virtual/remote environment who is not physically present on campus will be marked present if the student stays engaged in the remote learning.

-Definition of Engagement- A student logs in weekly to the learning platform, participates in scheduled Zoom or Google Meet video conferences, and submits assignments according to specified due dates.
-The adjustment may be made to meet an individual student needs based on their IEP, 504, or LPAC plan.
+Definition of Engagement- A student logs in weekly to the learning platform, participates in scheduled Zoom or Google Meet video conferences and submits assignments according to specified due dates.
+The adjustment may be made to meet an individual student's needs based on their IEP, 504, or LPAC plan.

 For extenuating circumstances that require longer periods of time to complete assignments, the Digital Learning Coordinator or building administrator will work with the student and family to create a student success plan.

 AMI Special Services

 Speech services will be provided by the District's certified Speech Therapists via Zoom or Google Meet.
-In anticipation of loss of power or Internet services, Speech Therapists will send home paper packets prior to an AMI day.
+In anticipation of the loss of power or Internet services, Speech Therapists will send home paper packets prior to an AMI day.
 Efforts will also be made to make up the missed speech therapy sessions upon school reopening.
-In the event of the loss of power or Internet, SpeechTherapists will communicate with students and families using Remind.
-Remind allows for two-way communication between teachers and home.
+In the event of the loss of power or the Internet, SpeechTherapists will communicate with students and families using Remind.
+Remind allows for two-way communication between teachers and the home.
 Schools will communicate expectations with families via the District's automated phone and/or text messaging system.
 Occupational Therapists and Physical Therapists are contracted services.
 The District Special Education Supervisor will work with those entities to provide services during a school closure or to make up the services upon school reopening.

 AMI Notification Procedures